alrawi/alrawi.github.io/index.md

 ---
 #### [Curriculum Vitae (CV)](/static/oalrawi_cv.pdf)

-**I am on the job market this year (2022) looking for a tenure-track faculty position.
-If you think I would fit well in your department, please reach out.**

 ### About ([Google Scholar](https://scholar.google.com/citations?user=94a6cB4AAAAJ&hl=en), [Twitter](https://twitter.com/oalrawi), [LinkedIn](https://www.linkedin.com/in/oalrawi/))
 I am an ECE Ph.D. ~~student~~ candidate at Georgia Tech advised by [Dr. Antonakakis](https://www.ece.gatech.edu/faculty-staff-directory/manos-antonakakis).
 I work on the security of home-based IoT devices, mobile apps, cloud backends, and network security using active and passive techniques.